Detox Centers Providence, RI

 Journey To Hope Health And Healing

 Journey To Hope Health And Healing is an alcohol and drug detox center in Providence, RI, located at 160 Narragansett Avenue, in the 02907 zip code of Providence County.
 Journey To Hope Health And Healing provides opioid detox.
-It offers outpatient detoxification, intensive outpatient treatment and general outpatient treatment.
-Journey To Hope Health And Healing can accommodate people with HIV/AIDS, people with dual diagnosis treatment and people with trauma and also offers substance use counseling, motivational interviewing and anger management.
+It offers outpatient methadone/suboxone treatment, intensive outpatient treatment and general outpatient treatment.
+Journey To Hope Health And Healing accommodates adult men, judicial clients and people with trauma and also offers prevention of relapses, brief intervention and motivational interviewing.

 Roger Williams Medical Center Detox Unit

-Roger Williams Medical Center Detox Unit is an alcohol and drug detox facility in Providence, RI, located at 825 Chalkstone Avenue, in the 02908 zip code of Providence County.
-Roger Williams Medical Center Detox Unit provides meth detox, opioid detox and benzodiazepines detox.
-It offers hospital inpatient detoxification and hospital inpatient treatment.
+Roger Williams Medical Center Detox Unit is a drug and alcohol detox facility in Providence, RI, located at 825 Chalkstone Avenue, in the 02908 zip code of Providence County.
+Roger Williams Medical Center Detox Unit provides meth detox, benzodiazepines detox and opioid detox.
+It offers hospital inpatient treatment and hospital inpatient detoxification.

 Victa